Revathir90/thelook-ecommerce-end-to-end-analytics/README.md

         5. Creating an interactive Tableau Dashboard (upcoming)

     This project demonstrates SQL proficiency, analytical thinking, and dashboard-building skills—all essential for Data Analyst roles.

+### Business Objective
+    The goal of this analysis is to support business decision-making for an e-commerce company by answering key questions related to customer behavior, revenue performance, product trends, and order fulfillment.
+This project assumes the role of a Data Analyst working with internal e-commerce data to provide actionable insights for stakeholders such as Marketing, Operations, and Leadership teams.
+    Note: This is an ongoing project, and insights and dashboards will be expanded as the analysis progresses.

 ### 🛠 Tools & Technologies ###
         •	SQL (PostgreSQL / BigQuery)
         •	Excel (for initial checks & cleaning)